Orrin Hatch: U.S. Senate tenure

 Bush's anti-drug plan that called for spending $7.8 billion by the following year as part of the president's efforts to address narcotics nationwide and abroad.

-Hatch expressed interest in serving on the United States Supreme Court.
+Hatch long expressed interest in serving on the United States Supreme Court.
 It was reported that he was on Ronald Reagan's short list of candidates to succeed Lewis F. Powell Jr. on the Supreme Court, but was passed over at least in part because of the Ineligibility Clause.
 Despite that, he vocally supported Robert Bork, who was nominated for the vacancy instead.

 Hatch "worked across the aisle to pass landmark legislation, including the Americans with Disabilities Act and the Children's Health Insurance Program".
 During the 1991 confirmation hearings regarding the Supreme Court nomination of Clarence Thomas, Hatch "famously defended Thomas ... by reading aloud from The Exorcist to suggest Anita Hill lifted details of her sexual harassment allegations from the horror book".

 On January 3, 2015, after the 114th United States Congress was sworn in, Hatch became President pro tempore of the Senate.

 Hatch was absent from the 2017 Inauguration Day festivities.
 At the request of President-elect Donald Trump, he agreed to serve as designated survivor during the inauguration and was kept at a secure, undisclosed location.